a smiling young student standing at the front of a classroom near a projection of math problems

 Art

 The art curriculum integrates the four disciplines of art education: art history and culture, aesthetic perception, creative expression, and art criticism.
 Each lesson exposes students to works of fine art, history and culture, creative art production activities, and critical thinking.
-Students will be introduced to artist profiles and children’s book illustrators.
+Artists from a range of cultures and historical art movements are introduced with picture books.
 These skills are built upon annually with a greater degree of difficulty as students advance through the upper grades.

 Music

-Extensive use of xylophones and small percussion instruments are utilized throughout the course of the year.
+In music, students will extensively utilize xylophones and small percussion instruments throughout the course of the year.
 Circle dances, rhythmic activities, and singing in rounds while playing percussion instruments are introduced.
-Note values and listening skills are emphasized through use of the smartboard.
+Note values and listening skills are emphasized.

 Physical Education

-Large and small muscle motor coordination skills are taught along with creative, rhythmic, and perceptual movements.
+In physical education, physical fitness is introduced with large and small muscle motor coordination skills along with creative, rhythmic, and perceptual movements.
 Students participate in team and individual sports and relay activities, in addition to learning various exercises and ball skills.
 Health units are taught throughout the year.
 Cooperation, skill building, teamwork, participation, and sportsmanship are emphasized.

 Computer Literacy